-6. Adjustment of kits of Royal Marines entered fore 1st January, 1951.
+7. Adjustment of kits of Royal Marines entered before 1st January, 1951.

-Initial free issue of two shirts Action/Working

-dress is to be made to N.C.O.s and men (other than butchers and cooks) now serving ashore who are drafted afloat for the first time since 1st January, 1951.
+An initial free issue of two shirts Action/Working dress is to be made to N.C.O.s and men (other than butchers and cooks) now serving ashore who are drafted afloat for the first time since 1st January, 1951.